weschao/Twitter/README.md

  - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 * Week 2: Profile page
  - [ ] Implement the paging view for the user description.
- - [ ] As the paging view moves, increase the opacity of the background screen.
-See the actual Twitter app for this effect
+ - [x] As the paging view moves, increase the opacity of the background screen.
  - [ ] Pulling down the profile page should blur and resize the header image.
 * Week 2: Account switching
  - [ ] Long press on tab bar to bring up Account view with animation